 Smaller entities may be able to inventory everything.
 Beginning with a list of your known infrastructure and a list of structure types and elements to look for, you might be able to visit every corner of your jurisdiction and conduct an inventory and assessment within six months.

-Other entities may need to conduct this investigation over a longer period of time.
+Other entities may need to conduct this investigation over a more extended period.
 And still others might need to use modeling and extrapolation to arrive at a probable inventory.
 In all cases, the key is to recognize your responsibility to do something, determine what is feasible and practical, and take action to achieve a complete inventory and assessment.

-If you make a reasonable effort to quantify what you have, and put in place a system for elements to be added as they are discovered, you will have made a big stride.
+If you make a reasonable effort to quantify what you have, and put in place a system for added elements as they are discovered, you will have made a big stride.

 Don’t worry about finding the perfect method or achieving 100% accuracy when it isn’t necessary.
 Doing this often adds cost without adding commensurate value.
-Many complicated systems exist to scientifically analyze the exact condition of infrastructure.
+Many complicated systems exist to analyze the exact condition of infrastructure scientifically.
 Service life estimates are an excellent example of this type of analysis.
-But when the goal is to spend a finite amount of money in the best possible way, knowing exact condition does not help.
+But when the goal is to spend a finite amount of money in the best possible way, knowing the exact condition does not help.

-The most valuable information is the condition of the given structure or element as compared with others in the jurisdiction.
+The most valuable information is the condition of the given structure or element compared with others in the jurisdiction.
 This is where a condition index provides value.
-It ranks the condition of infrastructure comparatively, and accepts an inherent level of subjectivity while striving for consistent subjectivity.
+It ranks the condition comparatively, and accepts an inherent level of subjectivity while striving for consistent subjectivity.

-For example, in assessing the condition of approximately 300 miles of roadway in Archuleta County, Colorado, we used a custom condition index for each type of road encountered (paved, composite, unpaved).
-We tempered subjectivity by using one inspector, but consistent subjectivity can also be achieved by having each inspector receive the same training.
-The result in Archuleta County was a data set that allowed us to assess which roads were in the worst condition.
+For example, we assessed approximately 300 miles of roadway in Archuleta County, Colorado, and used a custom condition index for each type of road encountered (paved, composite, unpaved).
+We tempered subjectivity by using one inspector, but consistent subjectivity was achieved by having each inspector receive the same training.
+Archuleta County resulted in a data set that allowed us to assess which roads were in the worst condition.
 This is how you begin to prioritize.